OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 If you need to resize the capacity in the RUNNING state you have to setup some extra attributes to VM template, this attributes **must be set before the VM is started**.
 These attributes are driver specific, more info for :ref:`KVM <kvm_live_resize>` and :ref:`vCenter <vcenter_live_resize>`.

-.. warning:: Hotplug implemented only for KVM and vCenter.
+.. warning:: Hotplug is only implemented only for KVM and vCenter.

 .. _vm_guide2_resize_disk: